Harrisburg State Hospital

 Harrisburg State Hospital, formerly known from 1851 to 1937 as Pennsylvania State Lunatic Hospital, in Harrisburg, Pennsylvania, was Pennsylvania's first public facility to house the mentally ill and disabled.
-Its campus is located on Cameron St. and Arsenal Blvd, and operated as a mental hospital until 2006.
+Its campus is located on Cameron Street and Arsenal Boulevard, and operated as a mental hospital until 2006.

 History

 The Harrisburg State Hospital was created as the Pennsylvania State Lunatic Hospital and Union Asylum for the Insane in 1845 to provide care for mentally ill persons throughout the Commonwealth of Pennsylvania.